This post may contain affiliate links, view our disclosure.

 Alternatively, you can sometimes find Pain Suisse made with a buttery laminated dough instead of brioche dough.

-Pain Suisse au Chocolat Recipe
+Pain Suisse au Chocolat Ingredients

-The ingredients are explained in this section.
-For the full recipe (with ingredient amounts), please see the recipe card below.
+In this section I explain the ingredients and give substitution ideas where applicable.
+For the full recipe (including the ingredient amounts), see the recipe card below.

 Crème Pâtisserie Ingredients: